What is Glaucoma?

 Learning that you have glaucoma can be hard, since much of your vision may be gone by the time it is detected.
 With counseling and training, you can find ways to keep your quality of life.
 You can use vision aids, such as large-print items and special video systems, to help you cope with reduced eyesight.
 You can also create a support group of people who can help with tough tasks.

-Information provided in this post comes from the Healthwise Staff.eye care, eye care detroit, eye care west bloomfield, eye disease, Eyes, Glasses, Glaucoma, Glaucoma disease, lasik, lasik detroit, LASIK west bloomfield, Opthalmology, Steven Zeldes, Zeldes Eye Center
+Information provided in this post comes from the Healthwise Staff.Tags: eye care, eye care detroit, eye care west bloomfield, eye disease, Eyes, Glasses, Glaucoma, Glaucoma disease, lasik, lasik detroit, LASIK west bloomfield, Opthalmology, Steven Zeldes, Zeldes Eye Center